Part of the Travel section of A Better Guide to Běijīng’s Practical A–Z

 Hard sleeper (yìng wò) has firm couchettes in piles of three, separated by partitions into groups of six altogether, open to a passageway along the side of the carriage.
 The price for hard sleeper tickets decreases the further away you get from the ground, but the differences are minimal.
 The upper berth is often favoured by foreigners as it gets them up and away from the mêlée, and can spare them from excessive curiosity (the only kind available).
 Everyone sits on the bottom berths during the day, so there’s little sense of control over your environment if that’s the berth you have.
 Speakers set in the ceiling play saccharine music and broadcast announcements, including the dining car menu and extremely rosy descriptions of the next town and its happy inhabitants.
 In the top berth you may find a speaker right over your head.
 It cannot be turned off, and nor can the lights, which come on early in the morning and go off altogether at night.
 Each group of six berths has two thermoses of boiled water, but often someone has to volunteer to trek down to wherever the boiler is in order to refill them.
 It’s worth trying to avoid the berths at either end of the carriage from the point of view of both noise and smell.

 Soft sleeper (ruǎn wò), has four comfortable beds in a compartment with a lockable door.
 It may have plastic flowers on the table, carpeting, twin thermoses of boiled water which the attendants usually top up for you, and a volume control for the speaker.
 Windows, both in the compartment and the corridor, have net curtains.
-Soft sleepers are the haunt of the party official, the self-made entrepreneur and the employee of the multinational.
+Soft sleepers were once the haunt of the party official, the self-made entrepreneur and the employee of the multinational, but these all now take daytime high-speed trains where available.
 Sleeper buses and trains are the only time you will sleep in the same room as Chinese.
 The lower berth is slightly more expensive than the upper one, but again the upper berth offers a little more control over when you can go to sleep at night or take an afternoon nap.
 Purchase of a soft seat or sleeper ticket also permits use of a VIP waiting room at most stations, whose occupants are allowed onto the platform first and by a route that avoids the crush at the main ticket barriers.

 A tiny number of domestic services, and some of those entering Hong Kong including 24-hour conventional services from Běijīng, offer a limited number of two-person compartments called gāojí ruǎn wò.
 Some high-speed trains offer a business class and/or a sight-seeing class which may allow a forward view.
 Seats are very limited in numbers and highly expensive.